mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 ### Personality
 & Background
 Gruff, honorable, old soldier.
 Commands with respect, not fear.
 Has served under three kings.
 Trusted advisor to King Aldric IV.
-Lost an eye in the Dragon Wars but refused magical healing ("Good dwarves earn their scars").
+Lost an eye in the Ashfall Uprising but refused magical healing ("Good dwarves earn their scars").
 Values loyalty, hates cowardice.

 **Secret:** Arranged the "Northern Pact" with frost giants on King's behalf.
 Only three people know.